-Facebook shows you advertisements for things it thinks you're interested in, and it's easy to mistake them for a post from someone you know.
+Facebook shows you advertisements for things that your usage pattern shows you are interested in, and it's easy to mistake one of the ads for a post from someone you know.
 A Facebook ad will have Sponsored, Suggested or Advertisement in the top left corner.

-How does Facebook try and tailor ads?
+How does Facebook try to tailor ads?